whiteboxmodel/time-series/_posts/2024-04-12-Attention-based-sequence-to-sequence-model.md

 date: 2024-04-12
 ---

 In the previous post, we developed an <a href="2024-03-31-LSTM-based-sequence-to-sequence-model.md">LSTM-based model</a> which performed remarkably well compared to the benchmark <a href="2024-03-21-benchmark-linear-regression-for-stress-testing.md">linear model</a>.
 Now let's build an attention-based time-series model to see if we can further improve the performance.
-As before, we will predict the unemployment rate given all other variables.
+As before, we will predict the unemployment rate given all other macroeconomic variables.

+The attention model has a special mechanism to build a context vector which represents the relevant information to predict the next word.
+This idea is conceptually similar to the hidden state of the LSTM (or GRU) cell.
+However, the context vector is more flexible since it can directly consume information from a wide window of data points, while LSTM can only use the current input data point and the previous hidden state.

 The idea of using the attention mechanism for this problem is inspired by language translation models.
 At a very high level, a translation model (such as from English to Chinese) converts words both in source and target languages into high-dimensional vectors called embeddings, builds a context vector by comparing the projections of the target embeddings with the projections of the source embeddings, then predicts the next word in the target language using the context vector.

-The context vector represents the relevant information to predict the next word.
-This idea is conceptually similar to the hidden state of the LSTM (or GRU) cell.
-However, the context vector is more flexible since it can directly consume information from a much wider set of data points, while LSTM can use only the current input data point and the previous hidden state.

 In our problem, we are given a time series of $x_t$ vectors representing macroeconomic variables at each time step $t$ and need to predict a one-dimensional time series $y_t$ of the unemployment rate.
-Since $y_t$ is one-dimensional, it doesn't make sense to take projections of it (and compare them to $x_t$ projections.)
+Since $y_t$ is one-dimensional, it doesn't make sense to take projections of it (and compare them to $x_t$ projections).
 Instead, we will take $x_t$ projections and compare them with projections of past periods $x_{t - 1}$, $x_{t - 2}$, etc. to build the context vector.
-The latter represents the information from the current and past periods that can be helpful to predict $y_t$.
+The latter represents the useful information from the current and past periods to predict $y_t$.

 When we compare $x_t$ projections with its past projections, this type of attention is called self-attention.
 Note that in language translation models it is usual to compare against both past and future values to build a better context.
 However, we can only look back in time series to avoid data leaks.